does water filter go before or after softener

 FAQs on Water Filter Placement with Water Softeners

 The order in which water filters should be installed depends on your specific water treatment goals.
-Here are some general guidelines:
+In most home setups, filtration systems are installed before or after a water softener based on their function, but sediment filtration almost always comes first.
+Here are some general guidelines: Sediment → Softener → Carbon/RO → UV → Point-of-Use

-• Activated Carbon Filters: These work well after sediment filters to remove chemicals and improve taste.
+• Activated Carbon Filters: Install after sediment filtration to remove chlorine and improve taste.

-• Point-of-Use Filters: Place them at specific taps or appliances based on your needs.
+• Point-of-Use Filters: Install at specific taps or appliances as needed.

 A water softener should be installed before the pressure tank in your plumbing system.
 Placing it before the tank ensures that hard water is treated before entering the tank, preventing mineral buildup inside.
 This configuration helps maintain the tank's efficiency and prolongs its lifespan.